mcmoodoo/trade-rebate/README.md

 # Gated Trade Rebate Hook

-**Concept**: You spill money on the floor during the swap → Your hook picks the money back up → And returns the majority back to you with some left for LPs.

 A Uniswap v4 hook that restores the pool price back to its pre-swap value using a post-swap hook, capturing arbitrage opportunities and returning surplus to traders.

+**Concept**: You spill money on the floor during the swap (due to price impact) → Your hook picks the money back up → And returns the majority back to you with some left for LPs.

 **Only Phase 1 is complete.
 Phase 2 (The actual rebate from self-arbitraging is WIP)**